opensearch-project/documentation-website/_ingest-pipelines/processors/index-processors.md

 To set up and deploy ingest processors, make sure you have the necessary permissions and access rights.
 See [Security plugin REST API]({{site.url}}{{site.baseurl}}/security/access-control/api/) to learn more.
 {:.note}

+## Supported processors

 Processor types and their required or optional parameters vary depending on your specific use case.
-See the [Ingest processors]({{site.url}}{{site.baseurl}}/api-reference/ingest-apis/ingest-processors/) section to learn more about the processor types and defining and configuring them within a pipeline.

-## Supported processors

 OpenSearch supports the following ingest processors.
 For tutorials on using these processors in an OpenSerch pipeline, go to each processor's respective documentation.

 Processor type | Description
 :--- | :---